iBug/iBug-source/_posts/2026/2026-02-16-bonding-iperf3.md

 | C | 4 | CUBIC | 1.74 Gbps | 1.82 Gbps | 20 | 17 | 2.91 MB | 2.89 MB |

 The gap between RR and TLB no longer exists, and differences in retransmissions and Cwnd size can be attributed entirely to the CC algorithms themselves.
-In particular, due to Cwnd falling under 4 MiB, or maybe just random network fluctuation, retransmission to destination C is observed for the first time.
+In particular, due to Cwnd falling under 4 MiB, or possibly just random network fluctuation, retransmission to destination C is observed for the first time.
 It's also interesting to note that the difference in Cwnd size between BBR and CUBIC increased to 5x, compared to some 3 ~ 3.5x in single-stream case.

 ## Bottom line

+I did a set of rudimentary experiments in this article, and TCP upload is only a very generic use case.
+For example, @TheRainstorm is running Sunshine streaming inside load-balanced WireGuard tunnel, and turning up forward error correction (FEC) level is one way to offset fluctuation and packet loss.
+I've been running qBittorrent uploads under `balance-tlb` mode for months, and it's been very stable because qBittorrent uploads torrent content over many connections.

+If anyone wants a more reliable multi-NIC bonding setup, I'd definitely recommend getting a capable switch and doing bonding in `802.3ad` (LACP) mode.
+But for a small homelab, `balance-rr` + BBR would probably suffice for optimizing single-stream transmission speed, at the cost of some overhead on bandwidth.